kaby76/opencv-haar-classifier-training/README.md

 # Train your own OpenCV Haar classifier

-**Important**: This guide assumes you work with OpenCV 2.4.x.
-Since I no longer work with OpenCV, and don't have the time to keep up with changes and fixes, this guide is **unmaintained**.
-Pull requests will be merged of course, and if someone else wants commit access, feel free to ask!
+**Important**: This guide assumes you work with OpenCV 3.4.3.
+The trainer code in OpenCV is not being build as of Nov 2018 for whatever reason.

 This repository aims to provide tools and information on training your own OpenCV Haar classifier.
 Use it in conjunction with this blog post: [Train your own OpenCV Haar